bobschi/lebobs.ch/_posts/2013-11-13-sotd-9-sleepmakeswaves-one-day-i-will-teach-you-to-let-go-of-your-fears.md

 ---
 layout: post
 date: 2013-11-13 10:26:37 +0100
-title: "sleepmakeswaves &ndash; One Day I Will Teach You To Let Go Of Your Fears"
+title: "★ sleepmakeswaves &ndash; One Day I Will Teach You To Let Go Of Your Fears"
 image:
   feature: sotd9-sleepmakeswaves.png
 thread: 'melancholy'